 - That your position qualifies as a specialty occupation

-Additionally, if you are planning on submitting a petition for a cap-exempt position, then you will need to provide supplemental H1-B visa documents.
+Additionally, if you plan to submit a cap-exempt position, you must provide supplemental H-1B visa documents.
 Cap-exempt positions are those for institutes of higher education, nonprofit organizations affiliated with institutes of higher education, and governmental research organizations.
 The required documents to prove your cap-exempt situation vary from person to person, so ask your immigration attorney what you should provide.

 - Approved Labor Condition Application

 - Copy of job offer including job description

 - Proof of your degree

 - Other evidence that may be particular to your case